Boussau/boussau.github.io/tutorials/M2_Tutorials/TP7_RelaxedClock/index.md

 ```
 # read tree from file
 tree <- readTrees("data/prim.tree", treetype="clock")[1]
-# ajust terminal branch lengths so as to make the tree ultrametric
+# adjust terminal branch lengths so as to make the tree ultrametric
 tree.makeUltrametric()

 # set the value of the tree topology